 In addition to theater and film, she has helped raise money for the Maine Children's Cancer Program with a Maine PBS special called A Very Special Christmas, for which she was nominated for a Boston/New England Emmy Award.

-Laura studied improv at UCB, and coaches with bicoastal celebrity acting coach Kate McGregor-Stewart, Austin Pendleton, and Chris McGinn.
-She also received a scholarship to study classical drama at BADA, where she worked with notable RSC and BBC actors and directors, including Leo Wringer, John Gorrie, John Tucker and master classes with Fiona Shaw and John Barton.
+Laura studied improv and is currently studying sketch at UCB, and coaches with On-Camera coach Heidi Miami Marshall, bicoastal celebrity acting coach Kate McGregor-Stewart, and Austin Pendleton She also received a scholarship to study classical drama at BADA, where she worked with notable RSC and BBC actors and directors, including Leo Wringer, John Gorrie, John Tucker and master classes with Fiona Shaw and John Barton.
 She graduated a Phi Beta Kappa scholar and Magna Cum Laude from USC's School of Theatre.
 Before and after that, she attended Tisch, NYU.

 Click here to view Laura's